davidm19/VimNotes/README.md

               Loads session.vim
 ```

+### A QUICK NOTE ON WHEN USING BUFFERS, TABS, AND WINDOWS (adapted from [this StackOverflow answer](https://stackoverflow.com/questions/26708822/why-do-vim-experts-prefer-buffers-over-tabs)):
+- Usually you'll have 2, 30 or 97 **buffers** loaded at a time
+- Use **windows** when you need to compare two files or work in one part of the current buffer while keeping another as a reference
+- Load a brand new **tab page** when you need to work for a while on a separate part of the project without messing with your current view

 ### EXECUTING CODE (for those stubborn enough to not want to use the shell)
 ```
     C/C++ FILES